colab/colab/docs/source/user.rst

 .. attribute:: List

-    The dashboard widget area can be found at the user profile.
+    The list widget area can be found at the user profile.
 It provides general information like latest news and collaboration.

 .. attribute:: Button

-    The dashboard widget area can be found at the user profile.
-It provides adicional buttons to profile.
+    The button widget area can be found at the user profile.
+It provides aditional buttons to profile.

 .. attribute:: Group

-    The dashboard widget area can be found at the user profile.
-It provides adicional information to profile.
+    The group widget area can be found at the user profile.
+It provides aditional information to profile.

 .. attribute:: Dashboard